vightel/hyperion-api/README.md

     $ node index.js

 ### About
-Sat API Express was made by [Development Seed](http://developmentseed.org).
+Hyperion-api was tweaked by Pat Cappelaere for NASA GSFC Original Sat API Express was made by [Development Seed](http://developmentseed.org).